adajel/fem_electrodiffusion_cellular_geometries/README.md

 ------------------------------------------------------------------------------
 Project description
 ------------------------------------------------------------------------------
-This directory contains an implementation of a Mortar element FEM method for the solving the KNP-EMI model and the EMI model.
+This directory contains an implementation of a mortar element FEM method for the solving the KNP-EMI model and the EMI model, and code for reproducing results from Ellingsrud, Ada J., et al. "Finite element simulation of ionic electrodiffusion in cellular geometries."
+Frontiers in Neuroinformatics 14 (2020): 11.

 ------------------------------------------------------------------------------
 Dependencies